-For several hundred years, since the advent of the Enlightenment, what is broadly called Western thought has been dominated by the idea of the perfectibility of man.
+For several hundred years, since the advent of the Enlightenment, the idea of the perfectibility of the human project has dominated what is broadly called Western thought.
 Believing, somehow, against all available evidence, leading thinkers from Rousseau and Jefferson to Marx posited that the human race could proceed from triumph to triumph on its way to, well, Utopia.
-This was a new idea for its time, since it clashed with the age-old notion that life and history alike were governed by cycles: the cycles of the moon, the sun, the seasons, life and death themselves.
-Then came the 20th Century.
-Evidence began to accumulate that history didn’t move in a straight line, that somehow man possessed the capacity to disrupt the forward motion of the human race solely through his own devisings.
+This was a new idea for its time, since it clashed with the age-old notion that life and history alike were governed by cycles—the cycles of the moon, the sun, the seasons, life and death themselves.
+And yet the conviction that humankind was on a relentless forward march continued to be widely shared among philosophers and the business elite, the many naysayers notwithstanding.
+Utopian thinking reached its peak in the Victorian Era.

-Published in 2003, Oryx and Crake is the opening salvo in the Maddaddam Trilogy, and a powerful one it is.
-The tale is set in what appears to be the late 21st Century following catastrophic climate change and . . . something else.
+Atwood sets her tale in what appears to be the late 21st Century following catastrophic climate change and . . . something else.
+Long gone now after that event are the multinational corporations that designed the world to their specifications.
 Whatever it was that happened was so severe that Atwood’s protagonist, a young man named Jimmy who now styles himself as Snowman, believes he is the only human being left alive on Planet Earth.
-His only companions are vicious, genetically engineered hybrid animals gone feral—wolvogs, pigoons, rakunks, and such—and a small community of gentle near-humans who live by grazing on grass and trees while Snowman survives by scavenging through the moldering remains of his lost civilization.
+His only companions are vicious, genetically engineered hybrid animals gone feral—wolvogs, pigoons, rakunks, and such—and a small community of gentle near-humans who live by grazing on grass and trees.
+He calls them Crakers, after his nickname for the genetic engineer, a childhood friend, who may have been responsible for designing them.
+Meanwhile, Snowman survives by scavenging through the moldering remains of his lost civilization.

 Atwood writes brilliant dystopian fiction